 Kareel competed in the third stage of the World Cup held in Antalya, Turkey on June 12-19, 2016.
-She also participated in the Olympic qualifying tournament during the same event, ranking 12th.
-She holds the record for the highest score in archery (women) for the Philippines.
+She also participated in the Olympic qualifying tournament in the same event, ranking 12th overall.
+She holds the record for the highest score in archery among women in the country.

 “I believe every sport teaches you self-discipline.”